Dolores R. Leckey: Career

 Mercy Sister Sharon Euart, the first woman to serve as associate general secretary of the USCCB, described Leckey as feeling "called to help the bishops -- to help the bishops understand what the role of laity, family and women were in the Church," noting that, while this was challenging, Leckey did it in a way "that was grounded in the Gospel, and grounded in faith."

 At the 1980 Synod of Bishops on the family, Leckey served as an official adviser to the U.S. bishops.
 She played that same role as an official adviser in Rome at the 1987 Synod of Bishops on the laity.
 In 1996, she staffed the Bishops' Committee on Women in Society and in the Church.
 In the foreword to the report issued by that Committee on Women, Bishop John C. Dunne, who served as chairman, praised her skill and leadership in guiding the committee's work.

 In 1991, Dolores Leckey gave the Madeleva Lecture at St. Mary's College in Notre Dame, Indiana.
 That lecture became the basis for her book Women and Creativity.
 On April 29, 2009, the Feast of St. Catherine of Sienna, she joined 15 other Madeleva lecturers in issuing THE MADELEVA MANIFESTO: A Message of Hope and Courage.

 From 1998 to 2012 she was a Senior Fellow at the Woodstock Theological Center of Georgetown University, the first woman who served in that role.

 She contributed to Catholic News Service's weekly "Faith Alive!" religious education package and was a frequent conference presenter.

 Edward P. Hahnenberg, the Breen Chair in Catholic theology at John Carroll University, eulogized Dolores Leckey as a great unsung hero of American Catholicism, saying that he doubted that "there is anyone who played a greater role in helping the hierarchy hear the voices of the laity in the decades that followed Vatican II."

 Honors

 Dolores Leckey received honorary doctorates from 13 universities—and used the hoods from the academic regalia she received at those commencement ceremonies to make a quilt.

 In 1989, she was the first recipient of the Juan Diego Award by the National Association for Lay Ministry, "which recognizes an outstanding witness to the spirit and values embodied in the life of the lay minister Juan Diego the first saint of the Americas."

-In November of 1997, she received the Pro Ecclesia et Pontifice medal.
+In November 1997, she received the Pro Ecclesia et Pontifice medal.